Nerve Conduction Velocity

-During the test, your nerve is stimulated, usually with electrode patches attached
+During the test, your nerve is stimulated, often with electrode patches put on your

-to your skin.
-Two electrodes are placed on the skin over your nerve.
-One electrode
+skin.
+Two electrodes are placed on the skin over your nerve or over a muscle.
+One

-stimulates your nerve with a very mild electrical impulse.
-The other electrode records
+electrode stimulates your nerve with a very mild electrical impulse.
+The other electrode

-it.
+records it.
 The resulting electrical activity is recorded by another electrode.
-This is repeated
+This

 The speed is then calculated by measuring the distance between electrodes and the